Guaranteeing 'Service Lifespan'

-In the refurbishment and coatings industry engineers are often looking to guarantee the service ‘life-span’ of a structure.
-What does this actually mean, and what are the important factors to consider?
-Mark Lemon, Managing Director of CSC Services discusses in this short article.
+In the refurbishment and coatings industry, engineers are often looking to guarantee the service ‘lifespan’ of a structure.
+What does this actually mean and what are the important factors to consider?
+Mark Lemon, Managing Director of CSC Services, discusses this in the short article below.

-On large scale infrastructure projects designers and engineers may be looking for specialist mortars and coatings to protect structures for one hundred years or over.
-For tanks and water related structures, guarantees are usually sought for between ten and twenty-five years.
+On large scale infrastructure projects, designers and engineers may be looking for specialist mortars and coatings to protect such structures for one hundred year or over.
+For tanks and water related structures, guarantees are usually sought for between ten and twenty five years.

 Specialist Products

-There are many product manufacturers on the market, so do your research and make sure you are specifying the best coatings.
+There are many product manufacturers on the market, so do your research and make sure you’re specifying the best coatings.

 Don’t be afraid to look for and ask for references.
 Flexcrete recently reported independent tests had confirmed their Cementitious Coating 851 provides an effective barrier to chlorides for at least 28 years.
 Websites should contain case studies of the products.